archkata2021t17/sysops-squad/4. ADRs/001a Manager will handle all the corner scenarios ADR.md

 # 1a.
-Tracing and monitoring system
+Manager will handle all the corner scenarios

 Date: 2020-04-29